2.1 Understand the social environment of road transport and the rules governing it

 A driver must have a 45 minute break after a driving period of 4½ hours.

-Article 7 of Regulation EC 561/2006 states that after a driving period of 4½ hours, a driver must take a break of at least 45 minutes unless they start a daily or weekly rest period.
+Article 7 of Regulation EC 561/2006 (and article 5 of TCA annexe 31b section 2) states that after a driving period of 4½ hours, a driver must take an uninterrupted break of at least 45 minutes unless they start a daily or weekly rest period.
 This rest period may be spread over the driving period by splitting it into 2 separate periods the first of which is at least 15 minutes and this must be followed by another break of at least 30 minutes.
 A driver cannot choose to take the longer break first.

 Once a driver has had a break of at least 45 minutes after a 4½ hour driving period or breaks totalling at least 45 minutes spread over that driving period, they may begin another driving period.